gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ## Scenarios

-### 1. Design a shopping application where users can browse products and buy them.
+### 1. Design a shopping cart application.

+Users should be able to browse the various products and add them to cart and buy them.

 * If the products are rendered on a web page for each request, then the system won't scale.
 * Browsing products is more frequent than buying something.